katnastou/s800-revision-docs/index.md

 1. Complex formation relations can be annotated between two different protein mentions, but also between the same mentions, when the masked entities could be viewed as two different entities, [e.g.](http://ann.turkunlp.org:8088/index.xhtml#/string-relation-corpus/physical-interaction-dbs-abstracts-01/25588830?focus=sent~7).
 However, statements such as “homodimerization of A” __are not annotated__ as _Complex formation_
 2. Complexes of more than two proteins are annotated by creating __all binary relations__ between the components
-3. Nominalized expressions (“interaction of A and B”, “A/B interaction”) and noun phrases with __any surface word__ that can be understood as implying the existence of a complex (“A/B complex”, “A/B heterodimer”) are __annotated__ as expressing complex formation relations.
+3. Nominalized expressions (“interaction of A and B”, “A/B interaction”, "A:B complex") and noun phrases with __any surface word__ that can be understood as implying the existence of a complex (“A/B complex”, “A/B heterodimer”) are __annotated__ as expressing complex formation relations.
 However, __in the absence of any such word__, text such as “A/B” is not annotated.
 The text A-B will be annotated based on the understanding of the annotator from the entire context (abstract or paragraph) and not based on former biological knowledge.
 ~~~ ann
 direct inhibition of NFATp/AP-1 complex formation by a nuclear hormone receptor
 T1	GGP 21 26	NFATp
 T2	Complex 27 31	AP-1
 R1	Complex_formation Arg1:T1 Arg2:T2
 ~~~
 Exception: Sentences like “A is phosphorylated in vitro using B/C (or B-C)” where B is a kinase and C is a cyclin have been annotated as "B_complex_formation_C".
-These can be revertes or we can check the error rate in this specific subproblem.
+These can be reverted or we can check the error rate in this specific subproblem.
 5. __Fusion proteins__ should be treated as two entities for the purposes of annotation and during the creation of the training dataset.
-These should get an _Entity Attribute_: __Fusion__
-  * Note: Due to the inability of marking discontinuous entities, some Fusion proteins have received the Note: __Fusion, discontinuous__ in sentences, example from [11713274](http://ann.turkunlp.org:8088/index.xhtml#/string-relation-corpus/physical-interaction-dbs-abstracts-01/11713274?focus=sent~10)
+These should get an _Entity Attribute_: __Fusion__.
+The reporter protein in fusion should get a note: __not tagged by tagger__ if it is not detect by tagger.
+E.g. in this document __NRIF3__ will receive an _Entity Attribute_: __Fusion__ and __Gal4__ will receive an _Entity Attribute_: __Fusion__ and a _Note: not tagged by tagger_ [11713274](http://ann.turkunlp.org:8088/index.xhtml#/string-relation-corpus/physical-interaction-dbs-abstracts-01/11713274?focus=sent~10)
 ~~~ ann
 full-length NRIF3 fused to the DNA-binding domain of Gal4
 T1	GGP 12 17	NRIF3